Holistic Squid RSS Holistic Squid Twitter Holistic Squid Facebook Holistic Squid Instagram Holistic Squid Google+

 This reminds me that when I work in concert with mother nature instead of trying to bend her to my will, beautiful results are yielded to my table.

-You can use this method with any combination of veggies to be fermented so, this post is more about the method than the recipe.
+You can use this method with any combination of veggies to be fermented so, this post is more about the method than the recipe for how to make sauerkraut.
 When I recently shared this little trick at The Real Food Symposium (above) an excited gasp went up from the crowd.
 I hope you find it equally magical.

 Chef Notes: